Residents of Western Australia can't choose their electricity providers, but they can switch gas suppliers.

 The energy market in Western Australia, unlike most Australian states, has not been fully deregulated.
 Two companies sell most of Western Australia's domestic electricity: Synergy and Horizon Power.
 The two providers sell energy at the same government-regulated price and service different areas of the state.

-For gas, Western Australians have two choices of provider: Alinta Energy and Kleenheat.
+For gas, Western Australians now have three choices of provider: Alinta Energy, Kleenheat and AGL, who recently started operating in WA.

 Who provides electricity in Western Australia?